 What is Continuous Improvement?

-To remain relevant in today’s market, organisation’s need to have processes and strategies in place to ensure that they stay in touch with the needs of their stakeholders and customers.
-Continual improvement is the process of increasing quality and services through incremental gains – allowing organisations to benefit from long-term advancements over short term gains.
+To remain relevant in today’s market, organisations need to have processes and strategies in place to ensure that they stay in touch with the needs of their stakeholders and customers.
+Continual improvement is the process of increasing quality and services through incremental gains.
+This, in turn, allows organisations to benefit from long-term advancements over short-term gains.

 Gradual